MahnurA/MahnurA.github.io/_posts/2019-03-26-C-for-loops-and-signal-handling.markdown

 With the former, gcc by default follows BSD semantics.
 Gnu99 allows C99 functions along with other functions like **sigaction()**, part of POSIX, to also be available for usage.
 So by adding the **-std=gnu99** I was getting both, which allowed my signal handling to work properly.
 Going back to the for loop problem, loops with the variable used, declared within the condition bracket, are only supported in versions equal to, or after, C99.

+Since I was using gcc, by default, my code is compiled with the gnu89 standard.
+This does not support loops where the variable is declared within the condition bracket, but does support signal handlers.
+By default, gcc does not explicitly follow any ANSI/ISO C standards.
+For versions below 5.1.0, the default version is roughly equivalent to **-std=gnu90**, which is the 1989/1990 C standard with GNU-specific extensions.
+For version 5.1.0 the default is **-std-gnu11**.

+I have gcc version 4.8.4, which resulted in loops not working the way I wanted them to.

-Signals worked as they should with all gnu versions -std=gnuxx, and not with any version of strictly -std=cxx
+Signals work as they should with all gnu versions -std=gnuxx, and not with any version of strictly -std=cxx

 **P.S:** During my searching into this rabbit hole, some information points to gcc being very strict on Linux but fairly flexible on FreeBSD  so adding the **-std=c99** flag still allow gnu extensions to remain enabled on BSD.